recommendsmart/aungari/modules/contrib/color_field/README.md

 1. Add the field to an node/entity
 2. Select the 'Color Field' field type
 3. Select the 'Color' widget you want

+## DEVELOPMENT

+To ease matching Drupal code standards, development dependencies are configured to use a pre-commit hook.
+Install composer dev dependencies and PHPCS will be automatically run if php is in your path.

 ## CREDIT